 Decoding cortical odor representations:

 Odors activate ensembles of neurons distributed across piriform cortex neurons.
 Somehow, their concerted activity allows us to identify thousands of different odors.
 However, odor identity is only one of the relevant features of an odor stimulus.
 In addition to identity, information about odor intensity and odor valence must also be represented.
-Ideally, these representations should be independent or non-interfering so, for example that the representation of identity is stable over a large range of odor concentrations.
+Ideally, these representations should be independent or non-interfering so, for example, the representation of identity should be stable over a large range of odor concentrations.
 We are actively studying how different features of an odor are encoded in the firing rates of large populations of piriform cortex neurons in awake, behaving mice.
-Preliminary work suggests that odor identity may be encoded using a spatial or membership code while odor intensity may be represented using spike timing information within the ensemble.
-In the extreme, this could support a fully multiplexed coding strategy to independently represent these distinct features of the odor.
+Our recently published work describes two complementary ways for encoding these distinct odor features: odor identity is encoded by the specific ensemble of odor-responsive cells while odor intensity is represented by the synchrony (i.e .temporal features) of the ensemble’s response.
+This dissociation of “spatial” and temporal features supports a multiplexed coding strategy to independently represent these distinct features of the odor.

 A major part of our research is not only to identify different types of neural codes used to represent odor information but to also reveal the specific neural circuit operations that generate them.
 For this we combine our in vivo studies with molecular genetic and pharmacological perturbations of defined elements of the pirfirom circuit in vivo, and with in vitro patch-clamp recordings that allow us to determine the specific wiring diagrams for the circuits that implement these transformations.